OAuth 2.0 Basics

 Location: https://client.example.org/cb/example.com

-It would be another case where the authorization server determines that it won’t issue tokens to the client due to the result of the previous authentication and confirmation.
-In that situation the authorization server has to tell the client that the authorization flow is terminated.
+There are cases where the authorization server may decide not to issue tokens to the client due to the result of the previous authentication, user consent confirmation, or other missing context that prohibits token issuance.
+In these situations, the authorization server must inform the client that the authorization flow has been terminated with an appropriate protocol response.

 Authlete’s /auth/authorization/fail API supports the termination process in terms of messages to be sent to the client, and transfer method for the response.